ckakiti/Novelty_paper_2021/DataStructure.md

 -- akiti_miceID_211222.xlsx
 ```

 There is a separate .mat file for each session.
-MoSeq data is stored in `MoSeq_MiceIndex_wLabels_combine3L.mat`.
-Photometry data is stored in files named `*approach_start.mat`, `*retreat.mat`, and `*retreat_end.mat` (3 files for the first day of novelty for each animal).
-Information about each mouse is stored in akiti_miceID_211222.xlsx.

 DLC_label.mat contains the variable "Labels" which as the following format:
 ```
 Labels(:,2) Nose x (pixel)
 Labels(:,3) Nose y (pixel)